vitaly-t/pg-promise/README.md

 Parameter `data` is always a non-empty array, containing objects - rows.
 If any of those objects are modified during notification, the client will receive the modified data.

+Parameter `result` is the [Result] object, if the data comes from a regular query.
+When the data comes from a stream, parameter `result` is `null`.

 **NOTES:**
 * If you are pre-processing the data, you should only change properties of the individual elements